orcasound/ambient-sound-analysis/src/orcasound_noise/aws_batch/docs/Configuring_EC2_for_File_Processing.md

          terminate/delete the instance (and volume) once you are done.
 By default, the EBS volumes provisioned should be deleted automatically when the EC2 instance is terminated, but it never hurts to verify!
    6. #### Launch the Instance
+   7. #### Apply a project tag to the instance
+        Using tags helps the Orcasound team track expenses for specific projects.
 ## 3. Connect to the Instance.
    This guide uses SSH.
 When you click on the instance id in AWS console it will bring you to page with the instance information.
 In the top-right there should be a "Connect" button which will provide step-by-step SSH instructions.